JKU-ICG/cg_project_template/README.md

 | TODO           | TODO            |
 | TODO           | TODO            |

+Workload has to sum up to 100%.

 ### Effects

+Mention in the comments column of the table where you have implemented the code and where it is visible (e.g., spotlight is the lamp post shining on the street).

 | Implemented    | ID | Name                                                                                                   | Max.
 Points | Issues/Comments |
 |----------------|----|--------------------------------------------------------------------------------------------------------|-------------|-----------------|